 The red spots are the centers of the circles.

-first 3 circles: where they cross each other and the sill they mark the centers of the next circles.
+first 3 inner circles.
+Where they cross each other and the sill they mark the centers of the next circles.

 The 4 outer circles.
 The ones that continue below the sill are not completely drawn.
 Note that even though the center circle begins the design it was not needed here.
 It was understood implicitly by the joiner laying out the pattern.